Minkeez/opencv-virtual-drag-and-drop-improvement/README.md

 from Murtaza's Workshop

 ## New feature that contain this project
-1.Prevent rectangle from overlapping each other
+1. Prevent rectangle from overlapping each other
-2.Grid
+2. Grid
-3.Resize by draging from buttom right of rectangle 4.color picker with thump finger tip (grid_color_picker.py) 4.color picker with key 'c' (color_picker_key.py)
+3. Resize by draging from buttom right of rectangle
+4. color picker with thump finger tip (grid_color_picker.py)
+4. color picker with key 'c' (color_picker_key.py)

 ## manual switching mode
 * press 'g' to open grid feature